 - Sunday: Rest Day.

+Believe me yet?
+It’s the same amount of total repetitions but 25% more work is done.
+Nice, right?
 Now, we have to address the whole stress response thing.
 We’ll use the bench press again as an example.
 Picture what you do after each set of bench presses.
 Do you stand around?
 Thought so!
 Couldn’t you be doing something more productive?
-Performing “opposites” or “antagonists” back to back will not only save time but will also serve to raise the intensity AND density of the session.
-Raising the intensity of the session WILL still produce the stress response we talked about but it will also produce the muscle ‘preservatives’ testosterone and growth hormone in much greater quantities.
+Performing “opposites” or “antagonists” back-to-back will not only save time, but will also serve to raise the intensity and the density of the session.
+Raising the intensity of the session will still produce the stress response we talked about, but it will also produce the muscle “preservatives” (hormones) testosterone and growth hormone in much greater quantities.
 The result?
-The cortisol still has to break down something but the majority of this will be fat now.
-Sounds good, right?
+The cortisol still has to break down something but the majority of this will be body fat now.
+Sounds great, right?
 In How To Build A Better Body – Part 3 we will address how to train for improved conditioning!